Wheaton Aston

 Wheaton Aston is a small village in Staffordshire, England about 9 mi south west of Stafford and 7 mi west of Cannock.
 It is located beside Bridge 19 of the Shropshire Union Canal.
 The civil parish is called Lapley, Stretton and Wheaton Aston.

 It has a population of several thousand, according to the latest British Survey.
 It has good transport links making it an ideal commuter village to the large cities of the Midlands.
 Junction 12 of the M6 motorway is only 5 mi away, providing quick access to Birmingham, Walsall and Wolverhampton, while close proximity to the M54, A449 and A5 provides easy access to Stafford, Cannock, Telford and Shrewsbury.

-Select Bus service 877/878 provide regular connections to Stafford and Wolverhampton Mon-Fri but on Saturdays the service only provides a few journeys to and from Stafford.
+Select Bus 17 runs to Wolverhampton Mon-Fri while their service 877 connects the village to Stafford Mon-Sat.
+Due to low use service 17 will be withdrawn from 12th April 2026.

 History

 The first known reference to Wheaton Aston is in the Domesday Book where the parish of Lapley is mentioned and includes other local settlements.

 Up to the 18th century, Wheaton Aston was regarded as something of a spa due to the existence of a mineral spring in one of the gardens.

 In 1777, the first major event in the village happened when a fire burnt down over half of the village.
 This is known locally as the 'Great Fire'.

 In the 1830s, Thomas Telford built the Birmingham and Liverpool Junction canal (now known as the Shropshire Union Canal) through the edge of the village, bringing a lot of people and trade into the village.
 This was due to the canal being the main through route between Liverpool and London.

 There are a pair of moles feet from 1902 on display in the Pitt Rivers Museum in Oxford that were carried in the pocket of an old man from Wheaton Aston as a cure against toothache.

 During World War II, the village had an operational airfield roughly 2 mi north of the village, which is now used as farm land, however the buildings (control tower etc.) are still present but derelict.

 The last large event to occur in the village was the introduction of the sewers into the village in the 1960s and 1970s which allowed the village to grow in size very quickly, and resulted in many new housing estates.